M.A. The American University in Cairo.

-Laila Familiar specializes in the design and development of instructional materials for Arabic as a Foreign Language.
+Laila Familiar specializes in the design and development of instructional materials for Arabic as a Foreign Language and in corpus linguistics.
 She is project manager of Khallina, a website dedicated to the teaching and learning of Arab culture(s) through open source audiovisuals.
 She is also the editor of Sayyidi wa Habibi (2013) and Saaq al-Bambuu (2016) for learners of Arabic, and the translator of La Tía Safeyya y el Monasterio (2000), a novel by Egyptian author Bahaa Taher.

 Recipient of the Texas Foreign Language Teaching Excellence Award (2014), Laila Familiar was lecturer of Arabic at The University of Texas at Austin (2008-2014), Director of the Arabic Summer Institute (2012 & 2013), and Academic Director of the Critical Language Study Abroad Program in Fes-Morocco (2011).
 Previously, she taught Arabic at The American University in Cairo, the Center for Arabic Study Abroad program in Egypt, and Middlebury College.